 The Offices of Youth Activities at Kaneohe Bay and Manana Housing are chartered member organizations of the Boys and Girls Club of America.
 Programs are offered to youth 13-17 years of age.

-All youth participants are required to register with the Children, Youth and Teen Programs office and pay an annual membership fee prior to registering and paying for individual Youth Activities Programming.
+All youth participants are required to register with the Children and Youth Programs office and pay an annual membership fee prior to registering and paying for individual Youth Activities Programming.
 For information on any of these programs call us at 808-257-2030.

 School Age Care

-The Marine Corps Base Hawaii Children, Youth and Teen Programs and the Office of Youth Activities are proud to announce the official start of the MCCS School Age Care Program.
+The Marine Corps Base Hawaii Children and Youth Programs and the Office of Youth Activities are proud to announce the official start of the MCCS School Age Care Program.
 Before and after school care is offered to children from kindergarten through 6th grade.
 We will provide full time care on all non-school days except weekends and federal holidays.
 The program is designed to provide quality care through a variety of activities that strive to stimulate and enrich the lives of school age children.
-Program hours offer 0600-1800 care.
-See PDF.
+Program hours offer 0500-1900 care.

-The SAC Program will be held in the multi-purpose room of the Kūlia Center located in Building 6753 (on Lawrence St.).
+The SAC Program will be held in the multi-purpose room of the Kūlia Center located in Building 6753 (on Lawrence St.) – view our Kulia Teen Center PDF here.
 The SAC Program will also utilize other base recreational facilities as well as off base attractions via scheduled and supervised field trips.
 Children will be escorted by staff to Mokapu Elementary in the mornings for before school care and from the school in the afternoons for after school care.
 All drop-offs and pick-ups will be at Building 6753.

-A maximum of 30 children will be admitted to the inaugural SAC before and after school program.
 You can pick up forms at the Youth Activities Office or at the Resource & Referral Office located at Bldg.
 5082.
 Register at the Resource & Referral Office.
-Children must be current CYTP members to register.
+Children must be current CYP members to register.
 Forms are also available to download in the far right column.